• placeholder

 Annapurna Circuit Frequently Asked Questions (FAQs)

-The Annapurna Circuit is not an easy trek, so you might be curious about the difficulties, facilities, best time to go, altitude effect, and more.
-Here, we have tried to provide some information that you are looking for below:
+The Annapurna Circuit is not an easy Trek, so you might be curious about the difficulties, facilities, best time to go, altitude effect, and more.
+Here, we have tried to provide some information that you are looking for:

 Can I get accommodation quickly on the hike?

 Finding accommodation in Yakkharka, Ledar, Throng Phedi, and High Camp can be challenging during a busy season.
-You need to book in advance in these places.
+You need to book in advance for these places.

-The best times for the Annapurna circuit trekking are from September to November in autumn and March to May in spring.
-Early March and the end of November might have snowfalls in this trek's higher areas.
-It will be challenging in winter, but it will be accessible in summer.
-Summer rains a lot and will be cloudy days.
+The best times for trekking the Annapurna Circuit are from September to November in the autumn and March to May in the spring.
+Early March and the end of November might have snowfalls in this Trek's higher areas.
+It will be challenging in the winter, but it will be accessible in the summer.
+Summer rains a lot, and there will be cloudy days.

-The Annapurna Throng pass trek starts from 800m and ascends slowly to 5,416m, so there will be fewer chances of altitude sickness.
-Although, you feel a bit difficult to breathe after the Manang for a couple of days.
+The Annapurna Throng Pass Trek starts at 800m and ascends slowly to 5,416m, so there will be fewer chances of altitude sickness.
+Although you feel a bit difficult to breathe after the Manang for a couple of days,

-How far can I drive in for the Annapurna circuit?
+How far can I drive for the Annapurna Circuit?

-You can drive up to Manang, but the altitude can make it difficult, and you get sick if you go direct to Manang.
+You can drive up to Manang, but the altitude can make it difficult, and you get sick if you go directly to Manang.

-What is the highest elevation during the Annapurna circuit?
+What is the highest elevation on the Annapurna Circuit?

 Can I drive to Pokhara from Muktinath after the pass?

 You do not see big mountains from the top of the Throngla.
-You have six thousand plus peaks Throng peak on the left and Yakawakhang to the right of the pass.
-The edges view towards Mustang hills looks attractive.
+You have six thousand or more peaks.
+Throng Peak is on the left, and Yakawakhang is to the right of the pass.
+The view towards Mustang Hills looks attractive.

-Kalopani is the best place to see Annapurna I during the Annapurna circuit journey.
-People say you can see it from Poon hill, but Mt.
-Brahashikhar bocks it.
+Kalopani is the best place to see Annapurna I during the Annapurna Circuit journey.
+People say you can see it from Poon Hill, but Mt.
+Brahashikhar blocks it.

 It is amazing!
 You can stay in the hot pool for a long time.
 We recommend going after the sun goes down.
 The hot water here is boiling.
 You can also enjoy cold drinks and beers at the pool.

-The Annapurna circuit trail keeps open mostly except for heavy snowfalls.
+The Annapurna Circuit trail stays mostly open except for heavy snowfalls.

-Can I visit Tilicho lake while I and on the Annapurna circuit trail?
+Can I visit Tilicho Lake while I am on the Annapurna Circuit trail?

-You can visit the Tilicho lake during the Annapurna circuit trekking, but you need 2-3 extra days with a regular trekking itinerary.
+You can visit Tilicho Lake during the Annapurna Circuit Trek, but you need 2-3 extra days with a regular Trekking Itinerary.

 rajesh-thapaliya